liberland/Constitution/Liberland-constitution.md

   * **§II.10(2)** A legislative procedure shall involve the Assembly debating on and passing or rejecting a Bill submitted by the Cabinet.
   * **§II.10(3)** The Assembly shall be under obligation to vote on all Bills submitted by the Cabinet until the next State of the Republic Address.
   * **§II.10(4)** Any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived unless by resubmission by the Cabinet upon another State of the Republic Address.
-* **§II.11.** Any Bill proposed to the Assembly by the Cabinet upon the State of the Republic Address shall be debated, and voted on, once only.
+* **§II.11.** Any Bill proposed to the Assembly by the Cabinet upon the State of the Republic Address shall be debated and voted on once only.
   * **§II.11(1)** The Bill proposed by the Cabinet shall be made public prior to the Assembly's debate.
   * **§II.11(2)** No vote whatsoever shall take place unless the Bureau of the Assembly has published a schedule of the affairs of the Assembly.
   * **§II.11(3)** Every Assembly Representative shall have the right to express his or her opinion on the proposed Bill at least once before the vote takes place, without any time limit.